In general, the term infertility refers to when a couple has failed to conceive, despite having had regular, unprotected sex for one year.

 Medication side effects

 Infertility treatments can be extremely costly.
-In the U.S, the average cost is around $8,000 for a cycle of IVF and around $3,000 to $5,000 for the fertility drugs required for each cycle.
+In the U.S, the average cost is around $12,400 for a cycle of IVF and this does not include medication or necessary 'add-ons'.
 Among individuals who cannot afford these costs or are not covered by insurance, not having access to treatment can contribute to feelings of hopelessness and helplessness.
 Even people who do have insurance may find the coverage is limited and that they must pay significant amounts.

 Uncertainty about treatment outcomes